Prevent Tearing During Delivery with Perineal Massage

 4. Perineal massage can be done with either or both thumbs, your index or middle ﬁngers, or two ﬁngers on each hand.
 Insert your thumbs or ﬁngers about an inch inside the vagina (up to the first knuckle or just past that), resting your palms against your inside leg.

 5. The goal is to stretch and massage the back portion of the birth canal, down towards the anus and then apart side to side, using more and more pressure over time.
 Press gently down with your thumbs or ﬁngers toward the anus, and then pull them apart from each other and out to the sides.
 Several times during your massage, hold this stretched position and consciously relax your muscles in this region.
 Keep massaging down and out to stretch and relax these tissues.
 Pressure should not be painful, but during the first couple of weeks, it is normal to feel a slight burning or stretching sensation.
 Practicing awareness and breathing when you feel this pressure, will help you feel more in control when you feel these same sensations during delivery!
+Speaking of delivery, if you want to feel more prepared for what’s to come, you might be interested in checking out some Labor and Delivery Classes videos.
+It can help you better prepare for childbirth.

 6. Continue the massage for up to 5 minutes.
 Reapply massage gel as needed.